Skip to main content

 What other government programs, employers and employment services fund

 - Assistance so participants can build their work-related skills to find and maintain employment, including ongoing support where needed.
-This includes the services provided by Disability Employment Services or JobActive (an Australian Government employment services program).
+This includes Disability Employment Services (DES) or JobActive (an Australian Government employment services program).

-- Workplace-specific supports such as building modifications, employment-specific aids and equipment, such as computers and modified desks.
+- Workplace-specific supports like building modifications, and employment-specific aids and equipment like computers and modified desks.
+Transport for work activities, like meetings.

-- Income support payments for job seekers such as NewStart Allowance (funded by the commonwealth government).
+- Income support payments for job seekers (NewStart Allowance, which the Commonwealth Government funds).

 This page current as of